 Altogether, the IIA has implemented 9 CIA certification requirements.
-And, some are more challenging than others.
+And some are more challenging than others.
 But none of them are impossible.
-So, discover each of the 9 CIA requirements as you get you on your way to earning the CIA.
+So, discover each of the 9 CIA requirements as you get on your way to earning the CIA.

 As mentioned, the IIA has established 9 requirements for the CIA certification.
 These requirements include:

 Now, 9 requirements can make for a long list.
 But some of these requirements simply consist of completing and submitting a form.